aptly-io/grav-plugin-sectionwidget/README.md

 * The content type makes clicking next, next, next ... more natural (e.g. a series of lyrics)
 * ...

 These screen shots gives you an idea how this might look like.
-The page is opened with all sections visible.
+First the page is opened with all sections visible.

 <a name="screenshot">
 ![Screen shot of the SectionWidget Plugin in action](assets/screenshot1.png "GroupWidget screen shot")

-Here section two is selected.
-The pull down menu highlights the active section.
+Here section two is active (highlighted in the pull down menu).
+The user is about to select section 3 (Footnotes).

 ![Screen shot of the SectionWidget Plugin in action](assets/screenshot2.png "GroupWidget screen shot")
 </a>